 CLICK HERE to watch my FREE YouTube videos on options trading.

 Options trading is risky and may not be suitable for everyone.
 You may lose money.
 Past performance does not guarantee future results.
-Please consult with your tax adviser first before you start trading options.
+Do not place trades that you do not understand.
+You assume full responsibility for your trades.
+The trades and securities discussed in my videos are NOT trade recommendations.